MurabitoB/VTSYoutubeDropper/README.md

 ## Notes

+Important:

-**Important: Member only stream is not supported.**
+- Member only stream is not supported.
+- Text Emoji is not supported.
+- Message in Super Chat is not supported.

 ## Q&A

-Q: Can I use twich and youtube dropper at the same time?
+Q: Can I use Twitch and Youtube Emote Dropper at the same time?

 A: Yes, you can.